 7.1 These Statutes shall be binding from the date of ra tification.
 They can only be amended in accordance with the procedure set forth in Article 4.11.

 Notice of proposed amendment must be given four months in advance of the meeting at which said amendment is to be voted upon and the written amendment for debate and decision must be circulated at least two months in advance.

 Article 8 – Dissolution

-Ratified 19th of May 2016 by the ENTOG Council convened in Turin, Italy.
+Ratified 8th of May 2014 by the ENTOG Council convened in Glasgow, United Kingdom.

 Last changes: ENTOG Council in Warsaw, 8 th June 2019